 Sampling Methods for Cleaning Validation

-According to the FDA guideline, there are 3 types of sampling out of which 2 are acceptable for cleaning validation detailed further.
+According to the FDA guideline, there are 3 types of sampling out of which 2 are generally accepted for cleaning validation.

 Direct Surface Sampling (Swab Sampling)